vectara/vectara-docs/www/docs/quickstart.md

    :::

-5. Select or drag and drop files to upload them to the corpus.
+5. Select or drag and drop files to upload them to the index.

 Now you can get some answers about your data!
 Think about the kind of queries that you or other users could ask about a particular document type.